LaurinZubler/sa-documentation/chapters/user-study.typ

   [
     In the pursuit of developing a deeper understanding of how Augmented Reality can be most effectively integrated into the sailing experience, this chapter delves into the heart of the sailing community itself.
     The decision to conduct interviews was driven by the need to gain direct insights into the diverse needs, preferences, and challenges faced by sailors.
-    The goal of the interviews is not merely to collect data, but to empathize with and understand the community for whom these applications are being developed.
+    The goal of the interviews is not merely to collect data but to empathize with and understand the community for whom these applications are being developed.
   ]
 )